Pondy60/convert-csv/README.txt

 If this is a multi-line file:
 	Unique ID: You will need to append an asterisk inside parentheses (*) after the input column name that contains the unique identifier (like employee id or SSN) that indicates when multiple rows need to merge into a single output row.
-	Selection Key: You will need to append a pound sign inside parentheses (#) after the input column name that will act as the selector value that shows what kind of information about the person is contained in one row.
+	Selection Key: You will need to append a pound sign inside parentheses (#) after the input column name that will act as the selector value that shows the row record type.

 At the intersection of the input column name and the output column name enter rules and/or a priorty separated with blanks.